 This website is provided by the Brookline Substance Abuse and Violence Prevention Program — a division of the Brookline Department of Public Health, Massachusetts — which provides prevention and intervention services for Brookline youth and families.
-The site is for anyone who works with teens — including parents, guardians, educators, mentors and youth workers.
-It is frequently updated by substance abuse prevention staff at the Brookline Department of Public Health.
+The site is for anyone concerned about teens substance use and other health risk behaviors — including parents, guardians, educators, mentors and youth workers.

 What you can find here

-- Information about the Peer Leadership program at Brookline High School and activities aimed at reducing risky behaviors.
+- Information about the Peer Leadership Program at Brookline High School, and their activities aimed at reducing risky behaviors.

 - Link to the Brookline Parent Education Network, which helps parents navigate social and emotional challenges affecting today’s teens.